brianrandell/vsl25redcphol/completed/README.md

 ---

 **Training Context**: These labs were created for VSLIVE!
 2025 Redmond GitHub Copilot training session.
 They demonstrate practical, real-world usage of GitHub Copilot across different development scenarios and technologies.
-That said it is demo code and AI did help. :D